-We all know that mother’s milk is best for the baby.
-In fact, it is recommended that babies are breastfed for the first six months of their life.
+We all know that mother’s milk is the best for the baby.
+In fact, it is recommended that babies are breastfed for the first 6 months of their life.
 After all, breast milk contains the right mix of crucial nutrients for your baby’s development.
-Some nutrients even protect your baby from illnesses and infections.1Breastfeeding also strengthens the bond between you and your little one.
+Some nutrients even protect your baby from illnesses and infections.1 Breastfeeding also strengthens the bond between you and your little one.

 But what if you’re not producing enough milk?
-Start by checking if you’re breastfeeding frequently enough.
+Experts suggest that low production of breast milk is a rarity in healthy moms.
 Taking milk from your breasts tells your body to make more.
 Therefore, not breastfeeding is a common cause of poor milk supply.2

-According to the International Lactation Consultation Association, foods high in fiber like non-instant oats, brown rice, barley, and beans can increase milk supply.
-Calcium-rich dark green leafy vegetables like spinach, kale, and bok choy can also help.3Apart from these, here’s a look at some specific foods and herbs that have been found to improve breast milk production.
+According to the International Lactation Consultation Association, foods high in fiber like non-instant oats, brown rice, barley, and beans can increase milk supply.3 Oats and barley contain a type of carbohydrate called beta-glucan.
+Beta-glucans have been seen to increase the secretion of prolactin, the milk-producing hormone.4

 Although this remedy is generally safe, fenugreek can cause stomach pain and irritation in some nursing mothers and their babies, so make sure it agrees with both of you.
 You can watch for signs like colic or gas in your baby.